 To permanently disable driver signature enforcement, you can disable integrity checks.
 This method is especially useful when you are testing multiple drivers or when you want the driver enforcement to stay disabled for multiple reboots.

-1. Search for command prompt, right-click on it and select "Run as administrator".
-This will open command prompt as administrator.
+1. Search for Command Prompt in the Start menu, right-click on it and select “Run as administrator”.
+This will open Command Prompt as administrator.

 2. Execute the below command and restart your system to disable driver signature verification.

 bcdedit /set nointegritychecks on

 To enable driver signature enforcement, use the below command.